sinyyl/Path_Planning_Peoject/README.md

 #### Sensor Fusion Data, a list of all other car's attributes on the same side of the road.
 (No Noise)

 ["sensor_fusion"] A 2d vector of cars and then that car's [car's unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates.
+However, this sensor fusion data is flawed.
+When the vehicle is close to ego evhicle(roughly < 20m), it could not sense the vehicle.
+Also, the sensed data has a offset of about 18m.
+The sensed distance is 18m behind the actual.
+So this distance need to be compensated.

 ## Details